rvirding/luerl/examples/fun/README.md

 ``param`` -- second value<br>
-   A permanent (constant) parameter of a generating function is used to create specific instance of the generating function.
-For example, a table itself for ``ipairs`` case.
+   A permanent (constant) parameter of a generating function is used to create specific instance of the generating function. <br>For example, a table itself for ``ipairs`` case.

 ``state`` -- third value<br>